Times change and my website needed to change too. To see the 2020 update of this page click this link

 Begin to offer your kitten sold foods when it is three and a half weeks old.
 By four and a half weeks, the kitten should be weaned.
 Purchase some cans of gourmet cat food in chicken and beef flavors and smear a bit on the cat’s pallet.
 It will soon get the idea.

 This is the same time you should begin to offer the kitten formula in a bowl.
 The earlier a kitten eats on its own the better.
 If you use strained meat baby foods be sure they contain no onion powder.
 I do not suggest you get your kitten hooked on human baby foods because they are way too low in calcium and vitamins.
-Kittens love them, but they will develop bowed legs and soft teeth.
-If you give them, be sure there is another adequate source of calcium and vitamin D in their diet.
+Kittens love them, but it can cause them to develop bowed legs and soft teeth.
+If you give those human baby foods, be sure there is another adequate source of calcium and vitamin D in their diet.

 Although many kittens will eat as early as four weeks, some make take an additional two or three weeks before they express interest in solid food.
-Slowly substitute moistened kitten chow for baby foods or canned cat food.
-As soon as kitten chow is offered keep a dish of water available for the kitten.
+Slowly substitute moistened kitten chow or canned cat food.
+As soon as kitten chow is offered keep a dish of water available at all times for the kitten.
 By the time the kitten is 10 weeks old it should be receiving some dry kitten chow.
-As a lifetime diet, there are pros and cons to dry and wet diets. (ref).
+As a lifetime diet, there are pros and cons to dry and wet diets. (ref) Pros regarding their teeth and gums (ref) and cons regarding their kidneys (ref).